History of Anglo-Saxon England

 In the 8th century, Vikings began raiding England, and by the second half of the 9th century Scandinavians began to settle in eastern England.
-Opposing the Vikings from the south, the royal family of Wessex gradually became dominant, and in 927 King Æthelstan I was the first king to rule a single united Kingdom of England.
+Opposing the Vikings from the south, the royal family of Wessex gradually became dominant, and in 927 King Æthelstan was the first king to rule a single united Kingdom of England.
 After his death however, the Danish settlers and other Anglo-Saxon kingdoms reasserted themselves.
-Wessex agreed to pay the so-called Danegeld to the Danes, and in 1017 England became part of the North Sea Empire of King Cnut, a personal union between England, Denmark and Norway.
-After Cnut's death in 1035, England was ruled first by his son Harthacnut and succeeded by his English half-brother Edward the Confessor.
+Wessex agreed to pay gafol (Note: Funding for the Anglo-Saxon army was provided by a tax known as heregeld (army tax) that was paid at fixed times of the year.
+Gold and silver for Gafol was raised as required to pay off raiding Danes.
+This payment became more commonly known as "Danegeld" after the Norman conquest.) to the Danes, and in 1017 England became part of the North Sea Empire of King Cnut, a personal union between England, Denmark and Norway.
+After Cnut's death in 1035, England was ruled first by his son Harthacnut, and then by his English half-brother Edward the Confessor.
 Edward had been forced to live in exile, and when he died in 1066, one of the claimants to the throne was William, the Duke of Normandy.

 William's 1066 invasion of England ended the Anglo-Saxon period.
-The Normans persecuted the Anglo-Saxons and overthrew their ruling class to substitute their own leaders to oversee and rule England.
+The Normans persecuted the Anglo-Saxons and overthrew their ruling class, substituting their own leaders to oversee and rule England.
 However, Anglo-Saxon identity survived beyond the Norman Conquest, came to be known as Englishry under Norman rule, and through social and cultural integration with Romano-British Celts, Danes and Normans became the modern English people.